thatvineyard/diy-assistant/README.md

 ## Goal

 1. Build a python script that communicated with OpenAI
-2. Learn how to use system prompts to tailor the AI to answer in a way we want.
-3. Connect to Azure's text-to-speech to have the AI read its answers aloud.
+2. Connect to Azure's text-to-speech to have the AI read its answers aloud.
-4. Add instructions to the system prompt to make the AI include syntax that we can parse, and use this to affect the text-to-speech voice.
+3. Add instructions to the system prompt to make the AI include syntax that we can parse, and use this to affect the text-to-speech voice.
-5. Add more instructions to allow it to search for Spotify songs.
+4. Add more instructions to allow it to search for Spotify songs.

 ## Prerequisites